Things to Do in Orlando With Toddlers

 Orlando’s theme parks offer a variety of benefits and guidelines for families traveling with toddlers to ensure a great time for everyone.
 The following tips and suggestions can help you plan your own Orlando family adventure.

-- Children Under 3 Are Free: Children ages 2 and under get free entry into all of Orlando’s theme parks, as well as most water parks and attractions.
+- Children Under 3 Are Free: Children under the age of 3 get free entry into all of Orlando’s theme parks, as well as most water parks and attractions.

 - Ride Then Switch: Many adult-size rides at theme parks offer a “rider switch” option for guests, in which adult guests can take turns waiting with children too young or too small to ride, then switch with another guest from their party to experience the attraction without standing in line again.
 Check with your theme park for more information.